The last month of the summer,

 UV index

 April through August, with an average maximum UV index of 12.
-A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV radiation for the average person.
+A UV Index estimate of 11, and higher, represents an excessive health risk from unsafe exposure to UV radiation for the average person.

-Note: The daily maximum UV index of 12 in August interpret into the following advice:
+Note: The maximum UV index, 12 during August, leads to the following recommendations: